yangliu28/swarm_formation_sim/README.md

 *formation_functions.py* contains several frequeny used functions for the line and loop formations.

-*loop_reshape_1_static.py* is the static version of the loop reshape simulation.
-Several preliminary algorithms have been tested here, in order to achieve an usable swarm decision convergence.
-The finalized algorithm has been tested in the dynamic version of the loop reshape simulation.
+*loop_reshape_1_static.py* is the static version of the loop reshape simulation, focusing on the convergence of role assignment.
+Several tentative algorithms have been tested here.
+The finalized algorithms are actually in the dynamic version, so just skip this one.

 *loop_reshape_2_dynamic.py* is the dynamic version of the loop reshape simulation.
 A new weighted averaging method is implemented to tolerate the conflict between distribution convergence and better distribution unipolarity.
 A new SMA-inspired motion strategy is used for the physical motion control of the loop reshape process.